macOS at the institute

 $ sshfs benutzername@ssh.mathematik.hu-berlin.de: ~/uni_home

-macFUSE requires a one-time approval under System Settings → Privacy & Security (kernel extension).
+macFUSE needs a one-time approval under System Settings → Privacy & Security (kernel extension).

 $ brew install wget rsync tmux git

-Homebrew requires the Xcode Command Line Tools, which are offered automatically on the first brew invocation, or can be installed manually:
+Homebrew needs the Xcode Command Line Tools, offered automatically on first brew use – or manually:

 $ xcode-select --install